Hey, Hi, Hello.

 My name is Derek Graham and this is my personal blog.

-I'm a software Solutions Architect working for a very popular business software company in the North East of England.
+In real life, I'm a software architect working for a very popular business software company in the North East of England.
 I can't be sure that the opinions I have expressed here are my own so they definitely don't represent the views of my employer.

 For the last few years I have been working mostly on .Net, React and Azure Cloud projects.
 I have been involved at almost every level of software development over the last 25+ years from individual contributor, leading a development team, management: of humans and projects, and spend a fair amount of time mentoring early-career software people.
 My experience ranges from real-time motion and process control in high reliability, 24-7 environments to commercial applications using .Net, Javascript and React, C & C++ as well as a wealth of other languages.
 I enjoy delivering simple, clean and maintainable code and the cleaning, refactoring and general "gardening" needed in bringing legacy systems back to a manageable state.